kljr/SpringboardVM/README.md

 modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and sets the admin password to "admin".
+* Automatic DB backups when you halt or destroy the VM (requires vagrant triggers plugin).

 ## Updating virtual hosts and adding new sites.